bryanwills/shorty/README.md

 ### This project also works by cloning the repo and running `npm run dev` and it will run locally.

-## To run this project locally on your computer follow the steps below.
+## To run this project locally on your computer follow the steps below in a terminal window.

 ```
 git clone https://github.com/bryanwills/shorty